Kigio Wildlife Conservancy: Flora and fauna

-The Kigio Wildlife Conservancy contains diverse habitat including short grass, Leleshwa shrub, euphorbia woodlands and riverine woodlands.
+The Kigio Wildlife Conservancy contains diverse habitats including short grass, Leleshwa shrub, euphorbia woodlands, and riverine woodlands.
 Almost 100 indigenous plant species are protected in the conservancy.
 There are over three hundred bird species including what is said to be the world's largest population of grey-crested helmetshrikes.
 There are about 3,500 head of large mammals, up from about 100 head in 1996.
 Grazing animals include African buffalo, common eland, impala, waterbuck, Grant's gazelle, Thomson's gazelle and Grant's zebra.

 Other species include spotted hyena, African leopard, hippopotamus, caracal, aardvark, aardwolf, honey badger and spring hare.

 The endangered Rothschild's giraffe is also found here.
-The last giraffe in the region was killed by poachers in 1996.

-The management of the reserve applied to the Kenya Wildlife Service to have Rothschild's giraffe moved to the conservancy.
+After he last giraffe in the region was killed by poachers in 1996, the management of the reserve applied to the Kenya Wildlife Service to have Rothschild's giraffe moved to the conservancy.

 This was granted on condition that the conservancy was fenced, which was done with funding from the European Union and the Born Free Foundation.
 The conservancy, bounded by the Malewa River to the east, is now enclosed by an electric fence on the three other sides.
 The BBC programme, Born to be Wild included an episode that covered the process of relocating the giraffes.
-From eight Rothschild's giraffe moved from Lake Nakuru National Park in 2002 there were almost thirty by 2012.
+Eight Rothschild's giraffe moved from Lake Nakuru National Park in 2002, and by 2012 there were almost thirty.

 Visitors

 The conservancy offers accommodation at Malewa Wildlife Lodge and Kigio Wildlife Camp, both built with traditional techniques and materials.
 Guests may participate in activities that have minimal impact on the environment, including guided walks, cycling and fishing.
 They may also take game-spotting drives in open-sided 4x4 vehicles during the day or at night.
-Locally-made craft works are also sold, with much of the proceed going to the community fund.
+Locally-made craft works are also sold, with much of the proceeds going to the community fund.